How would you describe the ideal athlete?

 Athlete Holistic Development – Never forget about the surrounding lifestyle and health habits that you maintain.
 Would the best athletes in the world fail to prioritize nutrition, sleep, or hydration… of course not… and neither can you!

-While all athletes attack their sports with slightly different emotions and mental states, nearly all successful ones make their training a PRIORITY.
+While all athletes attack their sports with slightly different emotions and mental states, nearly all successful ones make their training and preparation a PRIORITY.

 The harder I work, the luckier I get – Gary Player

 Athletes understand the role that physical development, practice, and strength training has on their success in the sport, and they make sure to prioritize it.